Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Introduction

 This study makes several contributions to the field of global glacier mapping.
 We introduce a convolutional-transformer deep learning model and release a comprehensive multimodal dataset (approximately 400\,GB) leveraging the potential of using open optical and SAR satellite data in a single semantic segmentation framework.
-The dataset spans diverse glaciarized environments with 9\% of all glaciers worldwide included.
+The dataset spans diverse glacierised environments with 9\% of all glaciers worldwide included.
 We explore five deep-learning--based strategies that aim to achieve high generalization across regions, satellite sensors and through time.
-Our results suggest that one can expect an IoU score of 0.85 or higher on previously unobserved satellite imagery on average, this, however, might drop to \textgreater\,0.75 for debris-rich and increase to \textgreater\,0.9 for clean-ice--dominated areas.
-Additionally, our predicted confidence analysis reveals valuable insights into the model behaviour and limitations, enhancing the reliability of the predictions as well as providing a mean to correct the outlines for glaciers of specific interest.
-While challenges persist, such as the identification of debris-covered tongues, ice m\'elange, snow patches and glaciers in mountain shadows, our findings represent a step forward towards automated global glacier mapping offering improved accuracy and more efficient glacier inventory generation.
+Our results suggest that one can expect an intersection over union ($\text{IoU} = \left| \, T \cap P \, \right| / \left| \, T \cup P \, \right|$, where $T$ and $P$ are the reference and predicted areas, respectively) score of 0.85 or higher on previously unobserved satellite imagery on average.
+This, however, might drop to \textgreater\,0.75 for debris-rich and increase to \textgreater\,0.9 for clean-ice--dominated areas.
+Comparing the proposed deep learning approach to human expert uncertainty in terms of area and distance shows it approaches or matches expert delineation in most cases while ensuring objective, scalable and reproducible results, which are necessary for quantifying glacier area changes over decades.
+Additionally, our predicted confidence analysis reveals valuable insights into the model behaviour and limitations, enhancing the reliability of the predictions as well as providing a means to correct the outlines for glaciers of specific interest.
+While challenges persist, such as the identification of debris-covered tongues, ice m\'elange, snow patches and glaciers in mountain shadows, our findings represent a significant step forward towards automated global glacier mapping, offering improved accuracy and more efficient glacier inventory generation.